MNL48: Third general election (2020)

 On March 12, MNL48's Team NIV performed 1!
 2!
 3!
 4!
 Yoroshiku at audience-free It's Showtime, and they announced that the third general election will be aired at the said program on April 25.
 Due to COVID-19 pandemic in the Philippines, the voting lines for General Election were extended until October 31.
 On March 15, the candidates for the third general election was announced, consisting of 62 candidates (44 from first and second generation, 2 from Kenkyuusei, and 16 from third generation).
-Eligible candidates Rans, Yssa, Lei, and Rowee will not join the Third General Election due to personal reasons.
+Eligible candidates Rans, Yssa, Lei, and Rowee will not join the Third General Election for personal reasons.
 On March 24, third generation aspirant Querubin Gonzalez withdrew the candidacy for official 48 members.
 Two days later, former Pinoy Big Brother: Otso housemate Jelay Pilones joined the candidacy for the third general election.

-On May 18, in the midst of the voting process, Team NIV's Valerie Joyce Daita announced that she will no longer to join the third general election due to personal reasons.
+On May 18, in the midst of the voting process, Team NIV's Valerie Joyce Daita announced that she will no longer to join the third general election for personal reasons.
 Eleven days after, Yiesha Amera Ungad also withdrew her candidacy for the election due to her religion.
 On June 22, Daryll Matalino also withdrew her candidacy to finish her project as an actress on MNL48 Presents: Chain, following her graduation announcement.
 On August 4, the remaining second Generation Kenkyuusei members Anne Nicole Casitas and Trisha Labrador was promoted as official members of MNL48 as part of Team NIV.

 On September 30, Team NIV Captain Ecka Sibug announced her withdrawal from the Third General Elections and the MNL48 group itself.
 The same day, MNL48 posted on their official Facebook page that HalloHallo Entertainment (HHE) has decided that for the Third General Elections, the group will become a 36-member girl group, in order to focus more on individual projects and sub-units HHE has slated for the next months.